Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Fiin duck-nodded.
 "Do it."
 He looked around as Costello gestured urgently for the Lads to conduct brain scans, and they split up to bully the newly-arrived Stonebacks into formation and get them cleared.
 "Are you the senior Brother here?" he asked.

 "Second.
-You’ll meet my CO in a minute...I thought Tyal was Champion-in-Stead?"
+You’ll meet my CO in a minute...
+I thought Tyal was Champion-in-Stead?"

 Fiin simply gestured toward Burgess’ patient, his expression unreadable.